fschwiet/helloVagrant/readme.md

   Needs Chef 11
   Prefer to have chef-solo provisioner installed (for now, it isn't) would like something production grade

+Minecraft server seems not to be reliable (not important)

 This Vagranfile uses chef-solo installed by omnibus, so vagrant-omnibus must be installed, you can run: